magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/state-management/index.md

 Since PWA Studio favors using function components over classes, it uses many of React's [built-in hooks][] in its Venia and Peregrine libraries.
 The Peregrine library also provides [custom React hooks][] for storefront developers.
-These hooks contain common Magento storefront logic.
+These hooks contain common Magento storefront logic such as state management.

 ## State management in PWA Studio

 State management in PWA Studio is a mix of the Redux library, React hooks, and React context providers.
-The Redux library is the underlying technology that powers state management behind the scenes, but components that need global state data use React hooks and context providers to read or update the current state.
+The Redux library is the underlying technology that powers state management behind the scenes, but components do not interact with the global store directly.
+Instead, components that need global state data use React hooks and context providers to read or update the current state.

 ### Context providers